replyPaul/FinnoSQLpaulbot/README.md

 ---

 # FinnoSQL ChatBot
-## An interactive GenAI powered chat assistant with expertise in executing SQL queries from users promots.
+## An interactive GenAI powered chat assistant with expertise in executing SQL queries from users prompts.

 This app performs financial data exploration and answers questions executing SQL queries on Snowflake data, create a tabular response from the dynamic SQL it executed from uswer questions.